BabbleSim/BabbleSim.github.io/arch_hw_models.md

 ##### Models libraries
 In general, when this models are provided as a separate BabbleSim component, they include at least a Makefile which can be used with the overall BabbleSim build system.

 With this makefile at least a library including this HW models will be built.
-This library can then be included in an integrating program which would also include the SW under test, test bench facilities, other possible HW models, and any overall wrapping code (see Architecture of *_bsim devices for information on Zephyr based devices (TODO link missing)).
+This library can then be included in an integrating program which would also include the SW under test, test bench facilities, other possible HW models, and any overall wrapping code (see [Zephyr *_bsim devices](https://docs.zephyrproject.org/latest/boards/posix/doc/bsim_boards_design.html#design) for information on Zephyr based devices).

 This make file will also provide the means to build the dedicated HW test application if it exists (see [Testing of these HW models](#Testing-of-these-HW-models) ).